 Bonus Points: contains organic ingredients, the best budget shampoo I’ve tried so far.

-One last thing to mention is when I purchased all of these products I assumed being natural based they’d not test on animals.
-On further investigation I can’t find anything online or on the packaging which confirms these products are cruelty free.
-I would assume they are cruelty free as most natural ranges are, but if your like me and that matters to you then you may want to do some detective work 1st to confirm they are cruelty free before purchasing.
+One last thing to mention is when I purchased all of these products I assumed being naturally based they’d not test on animals.
+On further investigation, I can’t find anything online or on the packaging which confirms these products are cruelty-free.
+I would assume they are cruelty-free as most natural ranges are, but if you’re like me and that matters to you then you may want to do some detective work 1st to confirm they are cruelty-free before purchasing.